 Since 2002, Sierra Leone has remained peaceful.
 However, this is a fragile peace.
-Youth unemployment, widening political and ethnic divisions, and the little benefit much of the population has seen from the recovery, all threaten stability.
+Youth unemployment and widening political and ethnic divisions all threaten stability.

 Mortality rates for both children and mothers are among the world’s highest.
-This is due to a number of factors including basic poverty, a lack of safe drinking water and sanitation, poor nutrition, limited access to quality healthcare, and the prevalence of female genital cutting (FGMC).
+This is due to a number of factors, including a lack of safe drinking water and sanitation, poor nutrition, limited access to quality healthcare, and the prevalence of female genital mutilation or cutting (FGM/C).

-On 14 August, 2017, Freetown (the capital) was struck by a major flood and mudslide disaster that killed over 500 people and left thousands of homes buried.
+In 2017, the capital of Sierra Leone, Freetown, was struck by a major flood and mudslide disaster that killed over 500 people and left thousands of homes destroyed.
 This highlighted Sierra Leone’s vulnerability, and it is now rated by the UN as among the highest at-risk countries for natural disasters in the world.

 The coronavirus pandemic has increased poverty in the country as businesses have been forced to close due to restrictions to contain the spread of the virus.